Promotion of Sustainability Management

 Promotion of information security training Domestic Ratio of employees passing information security proficiency test 95% or more

-Respect for individuality Promoting human rights education Domestic Achievement ratio of human rights training plan 100% Raise awareness concerning respect for human rights Avoidance of financial losses from human rights violations
+Respect for individuality Promoting human rights education Domestic Achievement rate of human rights training plan 100% Raise awareness concerning respect for human rights Avoidance of financial losses from human rights violations

-Overseas Achievement ratio of harassment education plan 100%
+Overseas Achievement rate of harassment education plan 100%

 Thorough management of human rights risks Domestic Harassment incident response ratio 100% Promotion of safe work environments that provide peace of mind